moxystudio/eslint-config/README.md

 ## How it works

-Introduce base and enhancer configs concept and how it

 These repository contains two sets of _eslint_ configurations to be used in Javascript projects:

 - the **base** configurations, which contain specific settings for each specific target (browser, node or isomorphic).
 - the **enhancer** configurations, which contain specific settings for different target frameworks (jest, react or vue).

-Using on or more of these packages, you can enforce the desired code styles for each type of project.
+By using one or more of these packages, you can enforce the desired code styles for each type of project.

-For more information on how to use each package and their specific configurations, please read the package's README be following the links below.
+For more information on how to use each package and their specific configurations, please read the package's README by following the links below.

 ### Base configs